franaudo/abaqus-ubuntu/readme.md

 How to avoid strange Fox-windows?
 After each start delete file $HOME/abaqus_2019.gpr?
 -->

-## KWON ISSUES AND POSSIBLE SOLUTIONS
+## KNOWN ISSUES AND POSSIBLE SOLUTIONS

 ### License Validation